 2. Hold for five seconds.

-3. Return slowly in your authentic role and repeat.
+3. Return slowly to your authentic role and repeat.

 Cat stretch – five to ten repetitions daily

 1. Support yourself on all fours.
-Make sure you’re again is straight and your head is consistent with your frame.
+Ensure you’re straight again and your head is consistent with your frame.

 2. Arch your back upward.